-Below is an article shared from one of our previous monthly Portfolio Updates sent to our investor clients.
+Below is an article shared from one of our previous monthly Portfolio Updates sent to our Individually Managed Portfolio clients.

-On the final few days of a trip along the coast of far north Queensland, I am writing this article from the balcony of my hotel room in Cairns overlooking the marina.
+On the final few days of a trip along the coast of far north Queensland, I am writing this month’s Portfolio Update from the balcony of my hotel room in Cairns overlooking the marina.

-Looking out on the world; thinking about the businesses and of course the share market, I cannot help but become very intrigued by the activities that I see playing out in the marina below.
+Looking out on the world and thinking about the share market, I cannot help but become very intrigued by the activities that I see playing out in the marina below.
 Why?
-Because of the parallel they offer with how we analyse businesses and construct portfolios.
+Because of the parallel they offer with how we analyse businesses and construct your portfolio.

 Down below, several boats are returning after a day out on the Great Barrier Reef.
 At a rough count, I can see at least seven different companies servicing this market and my first instinct is to ask myself: